NordicCompBio/Bioinformatics-Resources/README.md

 ### Other

 ## 1.3 Bioinformatics Concepts
-Nordic resources in form of books, articles, web pages and other resources that describe bioinformatic concepts but does not include coding practice.
+These could be in a form of books, articles, web pages and other resources that describe bioinformatic concepts but does not include coding practice.

 <!-- Add here -->